SneakyBeagle/SneakyBeagle_container/README.md

 cp env .env
 ```

-Enter (in .env) the Nessus activation code, a username and a password, and a password to ssh into the kali and redteam containers.
+Enter (in .env) the server address and port that you opened externally (if you want to access these containers remotely), the Nessus activation code, a username and a password for nessus, and a password to ssh into the kali and redteam containers.

 As in the following example:

 ```
+# Quantum Tunnel
+SERVER=example.com
+SERVERPORT=22 # Server SSH port to connect to, probably good to do 443 to avoid firewall rules SERVERUSER=root

- Nessus
+# Nessus
 ACTIVATION_CODE=AAAA-BBBB-CCCC-DDDD
 USERNAME=admin
 PASSWORD=awesomepassword